 June 6, 2017* – 12:00-1:00 p.m.
 (PST) Lora Dunn – Puppy Mills

-Lora Dunn, Animal Legal Defense Fund Director of Criminal Justice Program, teaches participants how to navigate the legal landscape of animal cruelty prosecutions, from crime scene to courtroom.
+Lora Dunn, Director of the Animal Legal Defense Fund Criminal Justice Program, teaches participants how to navigate the legal landscape of animal cruelty prosecutions, from crime scene to courtroom.
 This webinar will focus on large-scale cases, such as hoarding and puppy mills, in discussing some of the common challenges prosecutors and law enforcement face when working to achieve justice for animal victims.
 Alternatives to prosecution, such as civil nuisance abatement laws, will also be discussed.

 This session will be led by Professor Alan Chen, University of Denver Sturm College of Law, and co-counsel on the Animal Legal Defense Fund’s pending cases against Ag-Gag laws in Utah and Idaho.
 Chen will discuss how Ag-Gag laws impact animal protection, environmental protection, workers’ rights and public health.
 Chen will also examine constitutional challenges brought against states that have passed the controversial laws, including the Animal Legal Defense Fund’s cases, which will be discussed in depth.